All Episodes

 Obama's now proposing cuts to federal spending, a pretty unliberal thing to do.

-How does this guy not understand what's going on here?
+How do you how does this guy not understand what's going on here?

 I love running across these things.